HomeOnline tutorialsMembers’ areaYour membership informationOne-to-one training

 Chromasia Training limited is a sister company to Chromasia Limited (a fine arts and commercial photographic company run by David and Libby Nightingale) and specialises in all aspects of photographic training and post-production.

-Libby is the company’s Commercial Director and was a recent finalist in the Outstanding Woman in Business Award category in the ABF Tiger Awards, 2008.
-David formerly worked as a senior lecturer in a UK university but is a the full-time Director of the company.
+David formerly worked as a senior lecturer in a UK university but is now a full-time Director of the company.
 They live in Blackpool, a seaside resort in the North West of England, and have six children at home, all of whom have appeared regularly in their children’s portraiture gallery.

 His work has been featured in numerous national and international magazines and websites, and his blog has won a variety of awards.
 These include: